-Brighton Fringe has developed strong relationships with local and national media, and works to generate substantial coverage for the festival as a whole.
+Brighton Fringe has developed relationships with local and national media, and works to generate substantial coverage for the festival as a whole.
 One key point to bear in mind: if you’re pitching your event to a journalist, make sure they know it’s part of Brighton Fringe!
 Include the logo and a link to the website on your publicity and make sure they understand that your event is part of England’s largest arts festival!

 - Contact the press directly using the PR contact list available on Eventotron